 Symptoms of pneumonia can vary depending on the cause of the pneumonia and the general health of the person who has pneumonia.

-Pneumonia always causes a cough, which often produces sputum.
+Pneumonia almost always causes a cough, which often produces sputum.
+However, the cough may be dry in children and the elderly.
 Red-brown, green, or yellow sputum may be a sign of bacterial infection.
 Thin, whitish sputum is a possible indicator of mycoplasma or viral pneumonia.

 In bacterial pneumonia, all or part of the lungs slowly fill with liquid in a process called consolidation.
 Some bacterial lung infections develop over just a few hours.
 There’s usually a high fever, sometimes going up to 40.9°C (105°F).